ubuntu-mate/ubuntu-mate.org/_drafts/2020-03-31-ubuntu-mate-focal.md

   * **Shade Window:** <kbd>Control</kbd> + <kbd>Alt</kbd> + <kbd>s</kbd>

-It is now possible to tile a window to all screen quadrants 📐 using any keyboard form factor.
+It is now possible to tile a window to all screen quadrants :triangular_ruler: using any keyboard form factor.

 We updated the application launcher key-bindings, some of these have existed in Ubuntu MATE for a while: